netease-youdao/QAnything/README.md

 ```

 ## USE WITH WEB UI
+Open http://127.0.0.1:8777/qanything/ in the browser to use the UI interface,

-Open http://0.0.0.0:8777/qanything/ in the browser to use the UI interface
+or open http://{your host ip}:8777/qanything/ in the browser to use the UI interface

-Note that the trailing slash cannot be omitted, otherwise a 404 error will occur
+*Note that the trailing slash cannot be omitted, otherwise a 404 error will occur*

 ## API Documents
 API Documentation is available at [API.md](./docs/API.md).